 Swimming & Diving

 Track & Field

 Students looking to compete intercollegiately - but not at the Division I level - can join one of over 30 different club sports teams at Tulane.
-From lacrosse and cricket to quidditch and paintball, there is something for everyone.
+From lacrosse and cricket to quidditch and rock climbing, there's a club sport for everyone.
 Click here to view a complete list of Tulane's club sports teams.

 Saturday was epic - there is no other way to describe it.
 If you haven't heard by now, Tulane played our first home football game on campus in nearly 40 years.
 For the first time in recent memory, we had 40,000 tailgaters on campus.

 The Newcomb College Institute is an academic center offering educational and co-curricular programs designed to enhance women's education at Tulane University.
 The institute's mission furthers a 120-year old Newcomb College legacy of providing all undergraduate women students with programs, tools, and experiences to enhance their leadership and scholarship.